comparison

 Choose Import.io if:

-- You want web data delivered as a managed capability rather than as an engineering project
+- You want web data delivered as a managed capability when internal capacity runs out

 - Reliability, monitoring, and compliance are higher priorities than full stack control